WristeRR/WristeRR/README.md

 - 👋 Hi, I’m @WristeRR
 - 👀 I’m interested in Front end Web development mainly in CSS and Js
-- 🌱 I’m currently freshman in Btech Information Technology at Manipal University Jaipur
+- 🌱 I’m currently Sophmore Information Technology at Manipal University Jaipur
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...